psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 It is added by the editor :—

-"The custom of going a Souling still continues in some parts of the county, peasint girls going to farmhouses, singing:—
+"The custom of going a Souling still continues in some parts of the county, peasant girls going to farmhouses, singing:—

 Soul, soul, for a soul cake,
 Pray you, good mistress, a soul cake."